apache/druid/docs/operations/auth-ldap.md

   -->

-This page describes how to set up Druid user authentication and authorizion through LDAP.
+This page describes how to set up Druid user authentication and authorization through LDAP.
 The first step is to enable LDAP authentication and authorization for Druid.
 You then map an LDAP group to roles and assign permissions and users to roles.

 ## Enable LDAP in Druid